Espírito Santo: Economy

 The state's tourist activity is concentrated on the coast, where beaches, such as Itaúnas and Guarapari, are popular.
 The peak of Bandeira, the third-highest in the country, is another tourist destination.
 Lately, a new type of tourism has gained prominence: gastronomic, in which typical capixaba cuisine, heir to different cultures, is appreciated.

 The road system is organized from the BR-101, which crosses Espírito Santo from north to south, bordering the coast.
-The state has 30,100 km of highways, but only 10% are paved.
+The state has 30,100 km of roads, but only 10% are paved.

 Tourism

 Tourism plays an ever-increasing role in the state's economy and is a leading destination in Brazilian domestic tourism, although international tourism is present, though rarer.
 Tourist destinations include coastal areas such as Guarapari, Jacaraípe, and Manguinhos, and mountain retreats such as Domingos Martins.
 Guarapari is also a local tourist destination, known for its black sand beaches.
 Coastal cuisine is an attraction, with moqueca capixaba and other local seafood dishes among traditional offerings.
 Inland, there are many natural attractions, such as the national parks of Pedra Azul and Caparaó.